Devon C. BrucePartner

 Mr. Bruce is a member of the Illinois Trial Lawyers Association, American Trial Lawyers Association, Illinois State Bar Association, and the Chicago Bar Association.

 Power Rogers & Smith has recovered over $3 billion dollars in verdicts and settlements.
-Power Rogers & Smith has achieved the #1 spot in the Chicago Lawyer Annual Settlement Survey again in 2013, meaning the firm obtained more dollars in settlements than any other Chicago personal injury law firm.
-In fact, Power Rogers & Smith has finished first in the settlement survey in eight of the last fourteen years and has held the first place spot for the past four consecutive years, surpassing its next closest competitor by more than $400 Million in total settlement awards since 2000.
+Power Rogers & Smith has achieved the #1 spot in the Chicago Lawyer Annual Settlement Survey again in 2014, meaning the firm obtained more dollars in settlements than any other Chicago personal injury law firm.
+In fact, Power Rogers & Smith has finished first in the settlement survey in nine of the last fifteen years and has held the first place spot for the past five consecutive years, surpassing its next closest competitor by more than $530 Million in total settlement awards since 2000.

 J.D., University of Illinois College of Law, Champaign, Illinois, 1993